jeromealmir/tweeter/README.md

 ## Features

 - Tweets are fetched aynschronously using AJAX and jQuery
-- Features element animations using jQuery and CSS for optimized user experience
+- Features element animations using jQuery and CSS for added user experience
 - Follows responsive web design principle and supports various screen sizes (Mobile, Table, Desktop, TV)

 ## Notes